Wise words for Wisdom Teeth

 To extract or to leave in?

 That’s the most important question.
 The only person who can really answer this is your dentist.
-Some people have enough room in there jaws to be able to accommodate the teeth of wisdom and those people who don’t should have them taken out as they will impact the adjacent teeth and cause you all sorts of problems.
+Some people have enough room in the jaws to be able to accommodate the teeth of wisdom and those people who don’t should have them taken out as they will impact the adjacent teeth and cause you all sorts of problems.

 Remember you don’t have to take all four out.
 An OPG X-ray will show your dentist which ones might be growing side ways and which ones will cause you problems.
 Your dentist will also tell you if they can be taken out in chair or if a hospital visit is best.
 Some teeth are a little more complexed than others which means for your comfort, it may be best to go to the hospital and have a general anaesthetic.
-If your dentist says they can extract the tooth either in chair or in a hospital then it comes down to personal preference.
+If your dentist says they can extract the tooth either in chair under local numbing or in a hospital then it comes down to personal preference.

 You’re one brave trooper and have had your wisdoms taken out, now what?
 Recovery time can be uncomfortable for the first couple of days as the teeth are quite large and are deep so they usually require stitches.
 It’s normal to notice swelling and a bit of blood too.
 Your dentist will provide pain relief that will help ease this and also provide you with a post care treatment plan that you must follow to allow for a smooth recovery.
 A soft diet is also recommended for the first couple of days.
 The mouth is the fastest healing body part, so recovery should be relatively quick when compared to the procedure.